zoneout215/amazon-reviews-proc/README.md

 - `output.csv` - Output data mart of the top five rated categories per month with most reviewed products

 # Project Overview
 This project is a multi-service data processing platform orchestrated with Docker Compose.
 It integrates:
 - Apache Airflow for workflow orchestration
 - PostgreSQL as the relational database for Airflow metadata
-- ClickHouse for analytical processing
+- BigQuery for analytical processing
+- Goolge Cloud Storage  for object storage
+- DataFlow for decompression of the source data
 - dbt for data modeling and transformation
-- Hadoop (NameNode and DataNodes) for object storage
-- Docker compose for service management apache/airflow:2.7.3
+- Docker compose for service management

 ## 0\.
 Software used
 | Software                      | Name and version                                       |